Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Learning a GP Prior for QSO Spectra

 We define the log likelihood of the data, $\mc{L}$, as a function of the covariance parameters $\mat{M}$ and $\vec{\omega}$.
 To simplify the notation, we first define the following quantities:

 Now the log likelihood is

 where $N_i$ is the number of non-\NaN pixels in $\vec{y}_i$.
 We will maximize $\mc{L}(\mat{M}, \vec{\omega})$ with respect to the covariance parameters to derive our model, giving the emission model most likely to have generated our data.
 To enable unconstrained optimization, we parameterize the $\vec{\omega}$ parameter by its natural logarithm, guaranteeing every entry of $\vec{\omega}$ is positive after exponentiation.
-In the context of its role in our model, this is equivalent to reasoning about the absorption cross section $\tau$ rather than the absorption $\exp(-\tau)$.
+In the context of its role in our model, this is equivalent to reasoning about the optical depth $\tau$ rather than the absorption $\exp(-\tau)$.

 An important feature of our particular choice of model is that we can compute the matrix inverse and the log determinant of $(\mat{K} + \mat{\Omega} + \mat{\Noise})$ quickly.
 Namely, this matrix has the form $\mat{M}\mat{M}\trans + \mat{D}$, where $\mat{D}$ is diagonal.
 We may apply the Woodbury identity to derive